Shyamal-Dharia/Data-Structures-and-Algorithms/README.md

 ## Contributing

-Contributions are welcome! just make sure you use comments, just makes things easy to understand!
+Contributions are welcome! just make sure you use comments, it just make things easy to understand!

 Thanks